IBM-Bluemix-Docs/mass-data-migration/index.md

 ## Erasing the Device

 {{site.data.keyword.IBM}} implements DOD-Level data wipe requirements to permanently erase your data from the device.
 When finished, your Request status displays `Erase Complete`.

-**Notes**

-**Maintaining Uniqueness in the Bucket**

-To ensure that object names are unique when they are copied into the bucket, the file path is included a prefix in the object name.
-For example, `/root/user/config.ini` becomes `root/user/config.ini` when copied into the bucket.

-**Buckets**

-If the target bucket doesn't exist, it is created.
-If it does exist, it must be empty, otherwise the copy can't proceed.

-**File system**

-Symlinks and Hard links are skipped during the scan process.